eurollar/rememberka/README.md

 4) Per day;
 5) In 3 days;
 6) per week.
 In the file "utils.py" there is a function "convert_date", which calculates the time to send the notification letter.
 To add your own values, you must also write in the function calculations for new values.
+All default values are loaded from the json file in the "fixtures" folder.
+You can add your own values there, edit or delete existing values in json format.